-The Patent Cooperation Treaty (PCT) is an efficient and cost-effective way to enter into the patenting process in several countries at one time.
-Although the PCT process does not result directly in the issuance of any national patents, it provides many important benefits for applicants contemplating foreign filing.
-The most important objective of the PCT is to simplify and to render more effective and more economical in the interests of the users of the patent system and the offices that have responsibility for administering it.
+The Patent Cooperation Treaty (PCT) is a cost-effective and efficient way to enter into the patenting process in several countries at one time.
+Although the PCT procedure does not result directly in the issuance of any national patents, it provides many important benefits for applicants contemplating foreign filing.
+The most important objective of the PCT filing is to simplify and to render more effective and economical in the interests of the users of the patent system and the offices that have responsibility for administering it.